 meet our advisory board

-flocc is proudly supported by a diverse group of leaders from multiple reigons across our country.
+flocc is proudly supported by a diverse group of leaders from multiple regions across our country.

 Each leader brings a wealth of experience and knowledge to the goals and mission of our organization.